 Our minds are like untidy, cluttered rooms.
 From time to time, we all need to take a good, hard look inside our own heads and ask ourselves “What do I need to keep?” and “What should I get rid of?”

 Tidying up your mind will refresh and energize you, just as tidying up your room does—but on a deeper level.

 Wang Yangming, a Chinese philosopher who was very popular in Japan in the late 19th century, has some ideas on mental decluttering that I think are relevant here.
 One of Wang’s best-known doctrines is that of the “unity of knowing and acting.”
 This doctrine posits that a person’s mind, motivations and actions should all be consistent.

 Wang argues that the mind naturally knows what is right and what is wrong.
 It follows that a person who knows their own mind will naturally perform the right actions.

 The trouble is that most of our heads are so crammed with rubbish that we have trouble knowing our own true minds and, as a result, trouble doing the right thing.

 Social norms, precisely because they are widely and unquestioningly held, tend to crowd out the innate knowledge of our minds.
-In Japan, for example, children are told that they have to sacrifice games and play to study so they can get into a “good” university and go on to get a job with a “good” company afterward.
+In Japan, for example, children are told that they have to sacrifice play to study so they can get into a good university and go on to get a job with a good company afterward.
 Like greed, these sort of norms also interfere with us knowing our true minds.

 Getting rid of greed and conventional thinking will help you attain emptiness of mind.
 Only when your mind is empty can your true mind emerge.
-When you know your true mind, your motivations and actions will start to fall in line with it.
+When you know your true mind, your motivations and actions will start to fall in line.
 You will have achieved Wang’s goal of consistency between knowing and acting.
 These days we call such a state “mindfulness.”